DLR-terrabyte/terrapi/docs/docusaurus/terrapi/stac/item/create.md

     * Usage: `-u
 --update`

-    Update Collection if it allready exists
+    Update Item if it allready exists